How Does Attorney-Client Privilege Work in a Personal Injury Case?

 Another benefit is attorney-client privilege.
 Most communication with your attorney about your case is confidential and cannot be disclosed to the insurance company or anyone else.
 You do not want the opposing party to learn things they could use against you to devalue or even deny your claim.

 Below, our experienced attorneys discuss attorney-client privilege and when it applies.
-If you have more questions about the benefits of working with an experienced New Jersey personal injury lawyer, Lynch Law Firm offers a free initial consultation.
+If you have more questions about the benefits of working with an experienced New Jersey personal injury lawyer, Lynch Law Firm, PC offers a free initial consultation.
 We have helped countless personal injury victims secure compensation for their claims.

 WHEN DOES ATTORNEY-CLIENT PRIVILEGE KICK IN?

 Attorney-client privilege ensures conversations about legal help are confidential.
 When you talk to a lawyer about your claim, he or she cannot share it with anyone else.